JSarvise/weather-info-tracker/README.md

 npm install

-Configure Environment Variables:

-    Rename .env.example to .env and add your weather API key.

 Run the Application:

-    npm start
+    npm run start

+        Note: The API key is stored in api.service.ts, under the API_KEY constant.

-Usage
+🛠️ Usage

-    Enter a location to fetch current weather or forecast information.
-    Save preferred locations for easy future access.
+Upon starting the application, you'll be presented with a menu of options in the terminal:

+    Fetch Current Weather — Retrieve the latest weather data for a specified city.
+    View Saved Weather Data — Access previously saved weather information.
+    Export Weather Data to CSV — Export saved weather data into a CSV file for easy sharing and analysis.
+    Delete Weather Record — Remove a specific weather record from the saved data.
+    Exit — Close the application.

+Use the arrow keys to navigate through the options, and press Enter to select an action.

-License
+📜 License

 This project is licensed under the MIT License.
+See the LICENSE file for more details.